influxdata/docs-v2/content/influxdb/cloud-iox/get-started/_index.md

 InfluxDB {{< current-version >}} is the platform purpose-built to collect, store, process and visualize time series data.
+The InfluxDB IOx storage engine provides a number of benefits including nearly unlimited series cardinality, improved query performance, and interoperability with widely used data processing tools and platforms.

 **Time series data** is a sequence of data points indexed in time order.
 Data points typically consist of successive measurements made from the same source and are used to track changes over time.